When to Fertilize A Citrus Tree? Citrus is not the name of one particular tree species but a genus.

 So, it would be best to consider all the indicators rather than thoughtlessly following general fertilization schedules.

-You will have to observe blooms on your Citrus trees and decide on their fertilizing schedules.
+You must observe blooms on your Citrus trees and decide on their fertilizing schedules.

 Overfertilizing already healthy trees out of growing season is not recommended.